aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 You can also have revisions displayed as comments to the content.
 For this purpose, use the [ShowInBalloons](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.revision_options/#aaa6f9d22f7a8749c9d43f19c68b2ff31) option, as shown in the following code example:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkingWithRevisions-SetShowInBalloons.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithRevisions-SetShowInBalloons.cpp" >}}

 The image below shows how Aspose.Words renders comments and the Delete revisions: